wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 To fix the problem you need to create another administrator user and change admin user to another role and then back to administrator.

+Q: I'm using your plug-in on WordPress MultiSite per-blog installation and when I register one user all Extra Fields are ignored, why?
+Q: I get this error: 'Fatal error: Call to undefined function cimy_uef_mu_blog_exists()', why?

+A: Because you missed to move cimy_uef_mu_activation.php file please check carefully the installation steps.

 Q: I'm using your plug-in on WordPress MultiSite per-blog installation, I'm registering users on one blog but they appear on the main blog too, why?

 A: Because WordPress MultiSite is designed like that and I can't do anything about, however all extra fields and relative data are saved per-blog.